Impedance matching

 In electrical engineering, impedance matching is the practice of designing or adjusting the input impedance or output impedance of an electrical device for a desired value.
 Often, the desired value is selected to maximize power transfer or minimize signal reflection.
-For example, impedance matching typically is used to improve power transfer from a radio transmitter via the interconnecting transmission line to the antenna.
+For example, impedance matching is typically used to improve power transfer from a radio transmitter via the interconnecting transmission line to the antenna.
 Signals on a transmission line will be transmitted without reflections if the transmission line is terminated with a matching impedance.

 Techniques of impedance matching include transformers, adjustable networks of lumped resistance, capacitance and inductance, or properly proportioned transmission lines.
 Practical impedance-matching devices will generally provide best results over a specified frequency band.

 The concept of impedance matching is widespread in electrical engineering, but is relevant in other applications in which a form of energy, not necessarily electrical, is transferred between a source and a load, such as in acoustics or optics.

 Theory

 Impedance characterizes the ratio of energy components in a given domain.
 For constant signals, this impedance can also be constant.
 For varying signals, it usually changes with frequency.
 The energy involved can be electrical, mechanical, acoustic, magnetic, electromagnetic, or thermal.
 The concept of electrical impedance is perhaps the most commonly known.
 Electrical impedance, like electrical resistance, is measured in ohms.
 In general, impedance (symbol: Z) has a complex value; this means that loads generally have a resistance component (symbol: R) which forms the real part and a reactance component (symbol: X) which forms the imaginary part.
 This impedance characterizes the ratio between the voltage and current components in the medium.

 In simple cases (such as low-frequency or direct current power transmission) the reactance may be negligible or zero; the impedance can be considered a pure resistance, expressed as a real number.
-In the following summary we will consider the general case when resistance and reactance are both significant, and the special case in which the reactance is negligible.
+In the following summary, we will consider the general case when resistance and reactance are both significant, and the special case in which the reactance is negligible.